Homeopathy Postpartum - What about Mom?

 Milk flow low because nursing is painful

-PPD is REAL!
-I experienced PPD after each of my children, and before discovering the benefits of natural remedies, I relied on pharmaceuticals that left me feeling like a zombie and disconnected from life (and my baby).
-After experiencing various challenges with traditional medicine for depression between 1993 and 1997, I decided to conduct my own research and experimented on myself.
+Postpartum Depression (PPD) is REAL!
+I experienced PPD after each of my children.
+Before discovering the benefits of natural remedies, I relied on pharmaceuticals that left me feeling like a zombie and disconnected from life (and my baby).
+After facing various challenges with traditional medicine for depression between 1993 and 1997, I decided to conduct my own research and experimented on myself.
 Due to government regulations and restrictions, I cannot reveal the specifics of my findings here, but as a holistic practitioner and homeopath, I can share those details with you during a consultation.

 Homeopathy Can Make a Big Difference!

 Using homeopathy for PPD always depends on the individual's exact emotional picture, not the diagnosis alone.
-This is where journaling will help too and sharing those feelings with your spouse because sometimes they see things and notice things we don't.
-Here are some top homeopathic choices and I'm only listing a couple symptoms otherwise the list would get very long and confusing.
+This is where journaling will help too, along with sharing those feelings with your spouse.
+Sometimes they notice things we don't.
+Here are some top homeopathic choices, and I'm only listing a couple of symptoms; otherwise, the list would get very long and confusing.

 Ignatia - Acute grief; disappointment; sighing; lump in throat sensation